 In the narrows, the canyon steepens and obstacles get really big.
 Work your way around, under, and over them until you simply can't carry on, at 1.6 miles.
 We worked all the bypass possibilities upcanyon right unsuccessfully.
 Find a bypass upcanyon left on a steep slope with dirt and loose rock.
 Climb about 50 feet to a moderately exposed ledge.
 Move laterally until it is possible to return to the floor.

-The canyon makes a 90 degree turn to the left/north at 1.8 miles.
+The bypass trail ends where the canyon makes a 90 degree turn to the left/north at 1.8 miles.
 There is a cliff-framed view downcanyon of Tucson.
 Now the canyon further constricts and presents two waterfalls to admire and negotiate.
 The first is simple.
 Climb the high angled slope of stone to the right of the lower falls, shown.
 Holds are good.
-It's easy to see why cliff-jumping is popular in this canyon.
-(THW, photo)
+Note: this image was taken at high water in 2019.
+Even if you were able to climb the lower falls, passage through the "inner sanctum" that follows would be impossible.

 Studying the image below, my hiking partner is going over to have a look from the top of the lower falls.
 Find a chock stone wedged in the narrows in front of the upper waterfall.
 Next, climb the wall to the right of it.
 This is a two-part proposition.
 The scrambling requires some concentration up this near vertical wall, but the holds are good.
 In about 100 feet, reach a flat rock and regroup.
 Proceed up the slope, upcanyon right, and into a thin crack, too skinny for daypacks.
 Once past the squeeze, reach the top of the bypass, about 150 feet above the canyon.
 Traverse above the tightest narrows of La Milagrosa.
 I have subsequently heard that the second fall may also be bypassed upcanyon left.